 etee has not been rated.

-You can keep it simple with etee’s plant-based, color-safe, and zero waste shampoo and conditioner bars.
-They also now offer a highly rated deep conditioner which they sell in a glass jar.
+You can keep it simple with etee’s plant-based, color-safe, daily shampoo and conditioner bars.
+They also now offer a highly rated deep conditioner which they sell in a glass jar, perfect for dry and damaged hair.

 Scented with a variety of essential oils coupled with foamy properties through non-SLS-means, their long-lasting shampoo bars provide a clean, moisturized scalp with no animal testing or byproducts.